Introduction: Four Forces Shaping Research Compliance in 2026

 Predictive analytics for review timelines: ML models trained on historical protocol review data that can forecast likely review cycle times based on protocol type, PI submission history, committee workload, and protocol complexity.
 These models give IACUC offices and researchers a more accurate expectation of approval timelines and help compliance offices identify bottlenecks before they develop into backlogs.

-Compliance gap detection: machine learning models that analyze training records, protocol activities, PAM inspection findings, and animal census data to identify patterns associated with compliance risk — flagging protocols whose training records are trending toward expiration, identifying labs with recurring PAM findings that suggest systemic rather than incidental noncompliance, and detecting animal number overages before they become reportable deviations.
+Compliance gap detection: machine learning models that analyze training records, protocol activities, post-approval monitoring inspection findings, and animal census data to identify patterns associated with compliance risk — flagging protocols whose training records are trending toward expiration, identifying labs with recurring PAM findings that suggest systemic rather than incidental noncompliance, and detecting animal number overages before they become reportable deviations.

 Knowledge systems for staff and researchers: AI-powered chatbot interfaces that help researchers answer compliance questions, locate relevant institutional policies, and navigate the protocol submission process without burdening IACUC coordinators with routine inquiries.